Kwaddo/dopher/README.md

 Press ESC during gameplay to access the pause menu.
 Use the Up/Down arrow keys to navigate options and Enter to select:

 - Resume: Return to gameplay
+- Return to Menu: Go back to main menu
 - Quit: Exit the game

 ## Prerequisites